sambowyer/presentations/25-10-21 UQ for LLM Evals/slides/slides.md

 # Conclusion

-Use Bayes or Wilson Score intervals.
+Advice to practitioners who might not be so familiar with stats:

 <v-clicks depth="2">

+- Use Bayesian Beta-Bernoulli or Wilson Score intervals.
 - It's not hard (use `scipy` or `bayes_evals`).
 - It's safer than CLT-based methods.
 - It's still cheap for large $N$.